jjsmall009/mangecko/README.md

 * SQLite

 It's nothing fancy but I want to focus on the look and feel, responsiveness, and good software engineering principles and design.

+### Big todo...

+MangaUpdates recently removed the option to return the series search page in json format so I'll need to redo the web scraper to accommodate that...